-As one of two paramedics in the area who respond to almost every medical call in a 3000 square mile area, I have not seen one incident of violence related to drug trafficking or other gang related violence.
+As the Fire Chief and one of three paramedics who respond to almost every medical call in a 3000 square mile area, I have not seen one incident of violence related to drug trafficking or other gang related violence.
 In fact, we recently (and sadly) responded one evening to a knife fight - it was two tourists from the Houston area arguing over something.

-Our friends, family and employees continue to live and work in Big Bend and to this day we have about $150,000 worth of equipment under NO lock and key.
+Our friends, family and employees continue to live and work in Big Bend and to this day we have about $150,000 worth of equipment.
 We have never had one attempt at theft in the many years we have lived here.
 Should one decide to become a thief, there are few roads out of here and radio traffic can outrun even the fastest of criminals.

 Does drug trafficking exist?
 We would be fools to think otherwise.
 However, it would be insane for traffickers - who want to move their product to area with lots of buyers - to call attention to themselves.
 Particularly, in a very visible tourism environment.

 I like to draw an analogy between the "border violence" and the BP spill in the Gulf.
 If you listened to the news, it sounded like every beach along the Gulf was a tar ball.
 Therefore, no one went to the Gulf coast on vacation.
 Yet, I'm sure there were many places where there was no environmental impact.
 Big Bend is one of those places.